raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 To mitigate this issue this document introduces a new concept for the DNS, that is DSO "Keepalive traffic".
-This traffic carries no DNS data and is not considered 'activity' in the classic DNS sense, but serves to maintain state in middle boxes, and to assure client and server that they still have connectivity to each other.
+This traffic carries no DNS data and is not considered 'activity' in the classic DNS sense, but serves to maintain state in middleboxes, and to assure client and server that they still have connectivity to each other.

 There are a myriad of other potential use cases for DSO given the versatility